Richard Fahey

 Richard Fahey (born 1966) is a racehorse trainer based at Musley Bank yard in Malton in North Yorkshire.
 As of October 2025, he has saddled thirteen Group 1 winners in Britain and France, and has ten Royal Ascot wins to his name.
 In 2015 he equalled the record for 235 winners in a year, and reached his 3,000th winner in May 2021.

 Background

 Fahey was born in Nigeria, where his father was working as an engineer, and grew up in Ireland, where he started riding.
-He moved to England aged almost eighteen in 1984 to take up a position of conditional jockey at the yard of Jimmy Fitzgerald at Malton, North Yorkshire in North Yorkshire.
+He moved to England aged almost eighteen in 1984 to take up a position of conditional jockey at the yard of Jimmy Fitzgerald at Malton in North Yorkshire.
 He later joined the yard of Peter Easterby and was joint champion conditional jockey in the 1988/89 season.
 Having ridden over 100 winners, he gave up race-riding and set up a livery yard.
 He also bought and sold racehorses.